 The top 10 rental photography studios in Toronto

 Revprint Studio at Kipling and Lake Shore Blvd.
-W. has a number of options available at affordable rates.
-If you just need half a day, you can rent space for four hours during the week for $85, or you can have the space for a full eight hours at $140.
-The studio is by appointment only, but you can check out a video of their facilities on their site.
+W. is the only studio in the GTA that includes a studio technician and Elinchrom equipment with every booking.
+If you just need half a day, you can rent space for four hours during the week for $145, or you can have the space for a full eight hours at $252.

 Studio 202 is one of the prettiest spaces on this list.
 It used to be a knitting factory, and the building was constructed in the 1940s.
-Given its quaintness and good energy, its rates are amazing: $70 for four hours, and $250 for the full day.
+Given its quaintness and good energy, its rates are amazing: $150 for four hours, and $290 for the full day.
 Rates change on the weekend, though.
-They've got wifi, a full kitchen, and typical extras like a steamer and rolling rack.
+They've got Wi-Fi, a full kitchen, and typical extras like a steamer and rolling rack.

-This studio at Queen and Dufferin in Parkdale doesn't have the most natural light, and it's probably not going to be the top pick for fancy folk.
-But it is a great option if you're just starting out and need to save some dough.
-There's a make-up area, wifi, and a comfy waiting area for clients.
-The space can be rented for $90 for a four hour session, and $150 for eight hours.
+This studio at Queen and Dufferin in Parkdale doesn't have a lot of natural light, and is a pretty raw space, but is surrounded by other creative studios and is pretty affordable.
+There's a make-up area, Wi-Fi, and a comfy waiting area for clients.
+The space can be rented for $105 for a four hour session, and $180 for eight hours.

 Silverline Studios includes a total of three studio spaces, all of which are pretty breathtaking, to be honest.
 They'll cost you, though.
 A day in Studio C goes for $700.
-But if you're a pro photographer working on a special project in this specific type of space, this Leslieville studio at Eastern and Pape is worth checking out.
+But if you're a pro photographer working on a major project (there's loading dock access) in this specific type of space, this Leslieville studio at Eastern and Pape is worth checking out.

 A Leslieville photography and loft space that gives you access to photographers, makeup artists, hairstylists and more.
 Set in over 1,000 square feet, this studio also has wifi, Netflix, a huge TV, leather couches and all types of photography equipment.
 A full day will run you $180, and a half-day is $100.